Why learn drysuit?

 When/where is training?

-Our drysuit course is scheduled so you will be qualified in time for our term 1 fun trip at the end of week 3.
-The course consists of 1 theory lesson, held sometime in week 2 in a classroom on campus, followed by a pool session on Thursday the 16th Oct, and Open Water training on either the 18th or 19th.
+Our drysuit course is scheduled so you will be qualified in time for our term 1 fun trip to the Farne islands at the end of week 3.
+The course consists of 1 theory lesson, held sometime in week 2 in a classroom on campus, followed by a pool session on Thursday the 16th Oct, and Open Water training on either the 18th or 19th Oct.
+If you do not wish to attend the Farne islands, you can complete the open water element on the 8th Nov, or possibly other dates later in the term.

-Open water training will take place at Stoney Cove, a quarry close to campus.
+Open water training will take place at Stoney Cove, a quarry close to campus that is the UK’s national dive centre.

 What is the cost?